Thin provisioned disks and sparse files at VMFS datastores

 Such deep emulation of traditional thick provisioned disk increases compatibility with 3rd party software and legacy applications.
 However, such an approach significantly increase the size of recovered data which is especially critical for slow SSH connections.

 There are two methods to reduce the size of recovered data:

 Saving thin-provisioned data

 You can save thin provisioned VMDK or sparse files as in Diskinternals sparse format which can be converted to Windows sparse file after the transfer is complete.
-During upload and\or deploy you may require vmkfstools for additional conversion of uploaded VMDK files into compatible format.
+During upload, and\or deploy you may require vmkfstools for the additional conversion of uploaded VMDK files into a compatible format.

-To save thin-provisioned data using VMFS Recovery: enable Developer mode by clicking on "View"->"Preferences" and press CTRL+E. Switch to hidden Developer tab and check "Developer Mode".
+To save thin-provisioned data using VMFS Recovery™: enable Developer mode by clicking on "View"->"Preferences" and press CTRL+E. Switch to the hidden Developer tab and check "Developer Mode".
 Click "Ok" to save settings.

 Now right click on VMDK file and select “Expert-> Save as di_sparce”.
 VMDK will be saved in di_sparse format should be converted to Windows sparse before transferring it to the new datastore or mount in VMFS Recovery™ to gain access data inside VMDK (Drives -> Mount image).